amontalenti/streams/index.rst

 Enter streamparse
 =================

-0.1 release at PyData Silicon Valley 2014 in Apr 2014.

-Talk, `"Real-Time Streams and Logs"`_, introduced it.
+Initial release Apr 2014; one year of active development.

 600+ stars `on Github`_, was a trending repo in May 2014.

 90+ mailing list members and 5 new committers.

-3 Parse.ly engineers started maintaining it.
+3 Parse.ly engineers maintaining it.

-Funding `from DARPA`_ to continue developing it.
+Funding `from DARPA`_.
 (Yes, really!)

 .. _"Real-Time Streams and Logs": https://www.youtube.com/watch?v=od8U-XijzlQ
 .. _on Github: https://github.com/Parsely/streamparse